 Condition of Tubes:

-The condition of the mast tubes vary from brand-new to heavily used but serviceable (see physical condition photo to the right).
-The current March 2013 stock is mostly condition 1-3, with some in condition 4-8.
+The condition of the mast tubes vary from used to heavily used but serviceable (see physical condition photo to the right).
+The current January 2021 stock is condition 5-9.
 We remove any serious nicks or burrs that prevent proper assembly, and verify that the pieces will actually go together.
 All you need to do to make these look new again is obtain, from your nearest hardware store, a can of spray paint, such as, Krylon Camouflage Paint System.

-Prices vary (from $9.00 to $12.00 each) due to the condition of the tube sections and the erratic availability of these through surplus outlets.
+All standard sections are now priced at $10.00 each until the stock is depleted.
 Since our standard shipping boxes are suitable for quantities of 4 or 10, please keep that in mind when requesting quotes.
 Buyer pays all shipping costs.

 Contact us for price quote based on current stock (include your Zip Code).
 Money Orders, Bank Cashiers Checks, or PayPal are the ONLY payment method accepted.
 Sorry, NO direct Credit Card transactions.
 Note that you can use a credit card through PayPal.
 Additional questions may be answered via e-mail.
 Please, do not send payment until you have received correspondence relative to stock, total price, and payment details.